Compact localized fermions and Ising anyons in a chiral spin liquid: Model and fermionic spectrum

 We find additional flat bands in the high-energy flux sector $\mb w=(i,i,1)$ populated by $\pi$ flux excitations on dodecagonal plaquettes, see Figs.~\ref{fig:2}(c), (g).
-In the topological phase, the second flat band emerges at coupling ratio and energy \be g_{2}^\star=\pm 1,\quad\varepsilon^\star_2=0, \ee respectively.
-Here, the energy $\varepsilon^\star_2$ is measured with respect to the fermionic vacuum of the flux sector.
+In the topological phase, the second flat band emerges at the gap closing point in Fig.~\ref{fig:2}(g), i.e., the coupling ratio and energy \be g_{2}^\star=\pm 1,\quad\varepsilon^\star_2=0, \ee respectively.
+Here, the energy $\varepsilon^\star_2$ is measured with respect to the fermionic vacuum of the flux sector and is associated with the jump of the vacuum Chern number in Fig.~\ref{fig:3}(c).
 As we discuss below, this remarkable band is formed by \emph{unhybridized} compact localized MZMs with notable implications for anyonic braiding processes.

 We note that another flat band in the topologically trivial regime of the same flux sector is found for the parameters \be g_3^\star=\pm 2,\quad \varepsilon^\star_3=4\sqrt{3}|J_\trdo|. \ee As shown in Fig.~\ref{fig:2}(g), this flat band appears at the band touching point of two higher-energy bands and thus acquires an additional two-fold degeneracy.
 We rationalize this result in the following Sec.~\ref{sec:3} when deriving the conditions for the appearance of perfectly flat bands of Majorana hopping models. {We note that at $g=0$, additional flat bands emerge since the triangles of the star lattice are decoupled for $J_0=0$.
 This trivial regime is not discussed further.}